i-am-ravi-prakash/leanrning/java/collections.md

 - LinkedBlockingQueue and PrioriryBlockingQueue are the two child class of BlockingQueue.

 **If we want to represent a group as key value pair then we should go for Map interface.**

+## 7. Map interface

+- Map is not a child interface of Collection.
+- If we want to represent a group of key-value pairs, then we should go for Map interface.
+- Both key and value are objects.
+- Duplicate keys are not allowed however we can have duplicate value.

+Below are the implementation classes of Map interface:
+1. HashMap
+2. WeakHashMap
+3. IdentityHashMap
+4. Hashtable

+- LinkedHashMap is child class of HashMap.
+- Hashtable is child class of Dictionary.
+- Properties is the child class of hashtable.

+## 8. Sortedmap interface

+- It is a child interface of Map.
+- If we want to represent a group of key value pair in some sorting order of keys, then we should go for SortedMap.

+## 9. NavigableMap interface

+- It is a child interface of SortedMap.
+- It defines several utility methods for navigation purposes.
+- TreeMap is the implementation class of NavigableMap interface.